Amin-MAG/My-Notes/English/My Own Personal Dictionary.md

 - To cut into
     - To incise a table with design

+## Influx

+- Rush, Flow
+    - A **huge influx of** Nowruz tourists

+## Instinct

+- A natural tendency to behave in a particular way
+    - Animals have a natural **instinct for** survival.
+    - Her instinct told her that something was wrong.

 ## Intensify

 - To make more forceful
     - We must intensify our efforts.
+    - A day of intensive negotiations
+    - The program includes intensive instruction in English.

 ## Intricate ⭐

 - Complicated
     - An intricate problem
     - The intricate structure of a computer chip

+## Intrigue

+- When something interests you a lot because it seems strange
+    - Other people’s houses always intrigued her.
+- To make secret plans to harm someone
+    - While King Richard was abroad, the barons had been **intriguing against** him.
+    - A web on intrigue (=complicated set of secret plans)

 ## Inevitable ⭐